Turkey, Tension, and Thanks–Shifting Our Focus to Gratitude

 When we choose to thank God, another shift happens.
 We think about others differently.
 We find more to give thanks for.
 We are less focused on ourselves.
 As we pay attention to others, they become more interested in us.
 Maybe laughter and joy become contagious.
 Experiencing an attitude of gratitude lightens the mood, deepens the love, and opens doors to relationships.

-Introducing Albany Presbytery Moderator: Rev. Katy Stenta
+Introducing Albany Presbytery Moderator: Rev. Dr. Katy Stenta

-Introducing Albany Presbytery Moderator: Rev. Katy Stenta
+Introducing Albany Presbytery Moderator: Rev. Dr. Katy Stenta

 The Day My Father Was Shot